-Sandy beaches play a significant role in the U.S. tourism industry, supporting a \$23 billion recreational and tourism economy.
+Sandy beaches play a significant role in the US tourism industry, supporting a \$23 billion recreational and tourism economy.
 However, they are facing rapid degradation, with 20,000 miles of eroding shoreline in the U.S., including 2,700 miles currently considered "critically eroding."

-Coastal erosion in California presents ongoing challenges, with potential impacts to beachside communities, visitor attractions and tourism infrastructure.
-While temporary measures - such as placing rocks to protect railroad tracks or shoreline assets - offer short-term relief, they are not a long-term solution in the face of rising sea levels and the effects of climate change.
-Marina and harbor developments have also altered natural sand movement, limiting natural beach replenishment and, in turn, affecting the appeal of some coastal destinations
+Coastal erosion in California poses substantial challenges, threatening beachside communities, attractions, and facilities.
+Temporary measures, such as dumping rocks to protect infrastructure like railroad tracks, are insufficient against the long-term forces of climate change.
+Marina and harbor developments have disrupted natural sand supplies and hindered beach replenishment.
+This erosion undermines the tourism appeal of California's coastal destinations.